jeff-bruemmer/Introduction-to-Clojure.Spec/README.md

 # A Brief Introduction to Clojure.Spec

-Clojure is a dynamic programming language.
+Clojure is a dynamically typed programming language.
 Some programmers prefer languages with static typing. `clojure.spec` is a powerful library that adds static-type-like functionality, and it overdelivers.

 `clojure.spec` allows programmers to: